Nov 30, 2021

 - Marketing and optimization

 We’ll also cover in more detail what dropshipping is, how the dropshipping business model works, and why it’s a great way to start your own business.

 If you’re looking for a quick tutorial regarding this topic, check out our video.

 What Is Dropshipping?

-Dropshipping is a retail business strategy.
-In short, you will sell another company’s products under your own brand.
+Dropshipping is an order fulfillment method where dropshippers connect customers with suppliers.
+In other words, you essentially sell another company’s products under your own brand.

 How Does Dropshipping Work?